FAQ

 Any degree is OK; although applicants with education degrees are preferred.

-Yes, retired certified teachers are welcome to apply for the fellowship award.
+Yes, retired certified teachers are welcome to apply for the fellowship.

 Yes, however, applicants without prior teaching experiences in either Taiwan or other countries are highly advised (but not required) to provide education or teaching qualifications that are either certified through Republic of China (Taiwan) Embassies and Missions or verified by a recognized credential evaluation agency [such as WES (World Education Service), NACES (National Association of Credential Evaluation Service), Alliance of Credential Evaluation Services of Canada (ACESC), and International Credential Evaluation Service (ICES)].